Cool Dogs are Safe Dogs

 Keeping dogs cool in the summer can be a challenge.
 Because heat stroke in dogs is a risk that every owner must manage.
 But, believe it or not, it is possible to exercise both brain and body while keeping a dog cool as temperatures rise outside.

 If you are looking for some fun activities for your dog this summer, you have come to the right place!

 In this post you will learn why we need to keep our dogs cool and how to cool a dog down in the heat of summer with 5 fun activities your dog will love!

 An 18 month old female Cane Corso in Ohio was taken for a walk on a warm (85 degrees) summer day.
 One minute she was fine.
 The next she collapsed.
 She was rushed to the owner’s home by animal control, seizing and barely conscious.
-Despite the efforts of her loved ones, this poor beautiful dog passed away.
+Despite the efforts of her loved ones, this poor beautiful dog passed away of heat stroke.

 Was this dog’s death preventable?
 I believe it was.

 Have you ever walked outside in the summer and exclaimed to yourself or to a family member, “it is hot out here!”

 I live in Arizona where every day in the summer is hot.
 Very hot.
 Surface of the sun hot.

 If you answered yes, consider how your dog must feel.

 What is Heat Stroke in Dogs?